New Zealand is a beautiful country. Let’s keep it that way, by travelling responsibly and protecting the environment in every way we can.

 - Empty your grey water tanks regularly if you're travelling in a campervan.
 This will help reduce your fuel consumption which is better for the environment and your wallet!

 Another aspect of responsible travel is driving safely.
 In New Zealand we drive on the left, and roads can be narrow and windy.
 This can be difficult for international visitors, especially if they have never driven a campervan before.

 Driving safely is part of the 'Tiaki' promise we encourage visitors to make when they come to New Zealand.
 'Tiaki' means guardian in Maori, and it's all about caring for our country.
-Making sure you know the road rules (take the AA Visiting Driver's Training Program if you aren't), staying on the left side of the road, driving to the road conditions, and taking regular breaks are all part of making sure you and others stay safe on our roads.
+Making sure you know the road rules, staying on the left side of the road, driving to the road conditions, and taking regular breaks are all part of making sure you and others stay safe on our roads.